Robyn: 1989–1993: Early career

 Robyn voiced the character of Miranda in the 1989 Swedish-Norwegian animated film The Journey to Melonia.
 Directed by Per Åhlin, the film is loosely based on William Shakespeare's The Tempest.

-She recorded "Du kan alltid bli nummer ett" ("You Can Always be Number One"), the theme song for the Swedish television show Lilla Sportspegeln, in 1991 at age 12.
+Robyn recorded "Du kan alltid bli nummer ett" ("You Can Always be Number One"), the theme song for the Swedish television show Lilla Sportspegeln, in 1991 at age 12.
 Robyn performed her first original song at that age on another television show, Söndagsöppet (Sundays).
 She was discovered by Swedish pop singer Meja in the early 1990s when Meja and her band, Legacy of Sound, visited Robyn's school as part of a musical workshop.
 Impressed by Robyn's performance, Meja contacted her management and a meeting was arranged with Robyn and her parents.
 At age 14, after completing middle school education in 1993, Robyn signed with Ricochet Records Sweden (which was acquired by BMG in 1994).
 Robyn collaborated with producers Max Martin and Denniz Pop, who gave the singer a gritty (but popular) sound.

-1994–1998: Robyn Is Here
+1994–2004: Robyn Is Here, My Truth and Don't Stop the Music

 She began her pop-music career at age 15, signing with RCA Records in 1994 and releasing her debut single ("You've Got That Somethin') in Sweden.
 Later that year, Robyn's Swedish breakthrough came with the single "Do You Really Want Me (Show Respect)".
 The singles became part of the album Robyn Is Here, which was released in October 1995.
 Robyn also contributed vocals to Blacknuss' 1996 single, "Roll with Me."
 She entered Sweden's pre-selection for the Eurovision Song Contest 1997 as co-writer and producer of "Du gör mig hel igen" ("You Make Me Whole Again"), which was performed by Cajsalisa Ejemyr.
 In Melodifestivalen 1997, the song finished fourth.

 Robyn's US breakthrough came in late 1997, when the dance-pop/R&B singles "Show Me Love" and "Do You Know (What It Takes)" reached the top 10 of the Billboard Hot 100.
 She performed "Show Me Love" on the American children's show All That that year, and the songs also performed well in the UK.
 Robyn re-released "Do You Really Want Me (Show Respect)" internationally, but it was less successful than the other releases.
 It was ineligible for the US charts because there was no retail single available, but it reached number 32 on the Hot 100 Airplay chart.
 "Show Me Love" was featured in the 1998 Lukas Moodysson film, Fucking Åmål, and the song's title was used as the title of the film in English-speaking countries.
 As Robyn's popularity grew internationally, she was diagnosed with exhaustion and returned to Sweden to recover.